-Death Penalty Facts – 60 Facts About Death Facts
+Death Penalty Facts – 60 Facts About the Death Penalty

-Death Penalty facts: 60 facts about death penalty.
-Death penalty is also known as the capital punishment, where the person is put to death by the state for a crime.
-Let’s explore more facts about death penalty.
+Death Penalty facts: 60 facts about the death penalty.
+The death penalty, also known as capital punishment, is when a person is put to death by the state for a crime.
+Let’s explore more facts about the death penalty.

 Since 1973 more than 153 people are excused from Death sentence.

 The major cause for unlawful conviction is Dishonest and falsified testament given to the verdict.